Arliss

 The World at Your Feet: Let me guess: Comet is Michael Chang?
 Yeah, I saw him play, and he was really good.

-The Truth and Responsibility: It's an interesting lineup of athletes, beginning with two of the biggest cheats in baseball: Barry Bonds and Ken Caminiti.
+The Truth and Responsibility: It's a riveting lineup of athletes, beginning with two of the biggest cheats in baseball: Barry Bonds and Ken Caminiti.
 The latter confessed to steroid use and died of drug overdose through speedball in 2004.
 Then, it's topped by the appearance of Pete Rose.
 Eric Karros?
-Eh, he was mediocre and never made a single All-Star team during his 14-year career.
+Eh, he was mediocre and had never made a single All-Star team during his 14-year career.
 David Justice was a popular player with the Braves, and rumors persisted for so long that he beat Halle Berry, but the truth is it was Wesley Snipes who did.
 On the other hand, Jim Harbaugh was an outstanding quarterback back in the day, especially with the Colts.
 I remain convinced that the end of the play during the AFC Championship Game against the Steelers was actually a reception.
 If you watched billiards back then, surely you would recognize the most famous Asian female player, Jeanette Lee, who went by the name of Black Widow and always wore the same black clothes.
 By the way, Kirby is emulating Don Imus who eventually got himself in huge trouble in 2007 by using racial epithets to describe some of the Rutgers University female basketball players.

 Season Three (1998)